keybase/slackbot/systemd/README.md

 ### Instructions for getting the Keybase buildbot running on Linux

+TODO: I should script this.
+Unfortunately there are "systemctl --user" issues that make this difficult.

 - Create an account called "keybasebuild": `sudo useradd -m keybasebuild`
 - Add user "keybasebuild" to the "docker" group: `sudo gpasswd -a